 -

-Add the butter, milk, salt and pepper, then mix until creamy.
+Add the butter, milk, salt and pepper, then mix until you get a creamy texture.

 -

-Serve the purees immediately, accompanied by haggis for a traditional Scottish meal.
+Serve the mashed potatoes immediately, accompanied by haggis for a traditional Scottish meal.